Tag Archive: 'screenwriting'

 New year, and I miss posting blogs, on account that some of them turn out well and I like finding them years later.
 I’ll continue to YouTube sporadically; I’m fond especially of New Gods and the silly character I play when I host it.
 I think, in 2020, blogs will be where I say hopefully […]

-It’s time again for another list of hot storytelling techniques gleaned from Evangelion, which remains a slick and complex TV show.
+Learning From Evangelion The END of Learning From Evangelion It’s time again for another list of hot storytelling techniques gleaned from Evangelion, which remains a slick and complex TV show.
 And now we can all watch it on Netflix.
 Use Inversions!
 As in, when something good happens, something bad happens.
 And vice versa.
-Traditional writing education, especially screenwriting, says your midpoint of your story […]
+Traditional writing […]

 I remember watching the trailer for that last Bourne movie, Jason Bourne.
 Do you?
 There was a line in it that super bugged me, and at the time I didn’t think about why: “Could be worse than Snowden.”
 Okay, so the movie is being timely.
 A professional spook makes a colloquial comparison to a big thing that happened in […]